 A monument to these Irish-born Medal of Honor winners is located at Valley Forge's Medal of Honor Grove.
-The first Irish American to receive the Medal was Michael Madden, who was honored for his actions in the American Civil War.
+The first Irish American to receive the Medal was Michael Madden who was honored for his actions in the American Civil War.

-3. 34.1 million claim Irish ancestry.
+3. Over 34 million Americans claim Irish ancestry.

 The highest percentage of the population in America to claim Irish ancestry was found to be in – where else? – Massachusetts.
 The 34.1 million does not include the 5 million or so who claim Northern Irish roots.

-4. 153,248 Irish-born.
+4. 153,248 people living in the US are Irish-born.

-A decade ago that number was 250,000.
+A decade ago. that number was 250,000.

 As usual, Irish Americans feel home ownership is very important to them.
 68.9 % of those surveyed owned the home in which they lived, the highest for any ethnic group

-7. 34.2% completed higher education.
+7. Over a third completed higher education.

-The percentage of people of Irish ancestry 25 or older who have earned a bachelor's degree or higher is 34.2 percent.
+The percentage of people of Irish ancestry and 25 or older who have earned a bachelor's degree or higher is 34.2 percent.

-In addition, 93.4 percent of Irish-Americans in this age group had at least a high school diploma.
+In addition, 93.4 percent of Irish Americans in this age group had at least a high school diploma.
 For the nation as a whole, the corresponding rates were 29.1 percent and 86.4 percent, respectively.

-9. 16 Dublins in USA.
+9. There are 16 Dublins in the USA.

-Sixteen places in the United States that share the name of Ireland's capital, Dublin.
+There are sixteen places in the United States that share the name of Ireland's capital, Dublin.